 7. Social Beliefs And Customs

 The Cuban Revolution brought about a mighty change in Cuban society.
 Education and financial independence of women in Cuba was promoted by the Revolution which helped women to attain thriving careers in agriculture, industry, and service related occupations.
 By 1990, the ratio of men to women in the country’s health services was nearly equal.
-Day care centers were constructed to allow working women to raise their children.
+State-run day care centers were constructed to allow working women to raise their children.
 Several laws like the 1974 maternity law and the 1975 "Family Code” were passed by the Cuban government to allow women to achieve equality with men in all respects.
 Although traditionally, men in Cuba expect women to perform all the household chores and raise children despite their working status, the People's Power strived hard to ensure that women are not oppressed at home by their husbands and their families.

 6. Religion, Festivals, And Holidays

 For a considerable length of time, Cubans were not allowed to practice any religion and were persecuted for doing so.
 The scenario started changing in the 1970s, and eventually Cubans were granted religious freedom but with certain restrictions.
 In 1992, an amendment was made to the country’s constitution that allowed complete religious freedom in the country.
 Currently, about 60% of the Cuban population is affiliated to Catholicism.
 Many cubans practice Santería, a blend of African traditional religion and Christianity that was first practiced by the African slaves brought to Cuba by the Europeans to work on the plantations in the country.
 These people were often associated with witchcraft and magic and discriminated by the other religious groups in Cuba.
 Since the religion is practiced mainly by the black population of the country, racist attitudes exist around the religion.
 Thus, many followers of Santería resorted to a secret practice of the religion to avoid discrimination.